Ajai Singh: Early life and career

 Ajai Singh was born on 20 November 1934 to a farmer's family in Kunadi of erstwhile Kotah State in Rajasthan.
 He studied at Mayo College, Ajmer and Madras University.
 After studies, he joined the Indian Army and was commissioned into the Poona Horse.
 He saw action in the Indo-Pakistani wars of 1965 and 1971.
 He was a gunnery expert and was actively involved in tank development both during his service years and post-retirement tenure in the Defence Research and Development Organisation.
 He was involved in the up-gunning of T- 54 tanks and the development of the Arjun main battle tank.

 Training

-Singh attended Tank Commanders Course in Czechoslovakia in the year 1966, Defence Services Staff Course in Wellington in 1972, Higher Command Course at College of Combat at Mhow from 1979 to 1980, Royal College of Defence Studies in London (UK) in 1983, and discussions at RAND Corporation in the USA in 1983 and 1989.
+Singh attended Tank Commanders Course in Czechoslovakia in the year 1966, Defence Services Staff Course in Wellington in 1972, Higher Command Course at College of Combat at Mhow from 1979 to 1980, Royal College of Defence Studies in London (UK) in 1983, and discussions at RAND Corporation in the US in 1983 and 1989.